ness-tea/my-leetcode/README.md

-# Factorial
+# factorial
-A short exercise - calculates the factorial of a number.
+Calculates the factorial of a number.